system76/docs/_articles/switch-from-macos-to-popos.md

 ![dock-pop-os](/images/pop-os-screenshots/dock-pop-os.png)

 In both macOS and Pop!\_OS, a tray of application shortcuts is provided for convenience.

 In both OSes this is referred to as the "Dock."
-Icons show additional indicators when an app is open (a dot next to the icon) and favorite applications can be saved to the Dock for easy-access.
+Icons show additional indicators when an app is open (a dot next to the icon) and favorite applications can be saved to the Dock for easy access.

 The Dock is located on the Left side of the screen, vertically, in Pop!\_OS. macOS' default is to place the Dock at the bottom of the screen.

 The Dock can be moved in both OSes. macOS has this feature in System Preferences; Pop!\_OS accomplishes this change with a GNOME extension.

 For more information on GNOME extensions, refer to the following support articles:
 [Customize Pop!\_OS](https://support.system76.com/articles/customize-gnome/)